ujwaldhakal/daani-app/README.md

+Our society wants more contribution !

 ## Contribution Guidelines
 * If you found out a bug please create an issue
 * If you want to request any feature just create a feature tag issue
 * All codes must tested well on local machine before pushing it to production

+Our backend is powered by [Argon template](https://www.creative-tim.com/product/argon-dashboard)